lokapal-xyz/foundations/content/conciliatorics/Attributes-Structure/Observation.md

 - Acceptance ^ Alertness = Presence

 The state of presence is constantly being disrupted by inner and outer stimuli.
-So, instead of treating presence as a *final destination*, we can approach it as a *resting point*—a state we can always return to, and not to pressure ourselves to remain in perpetually.
+So, instead of treating presence as a *final destination*, we can approach it as a *resting point* — a state we can always return to, and not to pressure ourselves to remain in perpetually.
 When presence is disrupted, we can allow our observation to drift away, or we can return our consciousness to the state of presence.
 Let's use an **observation breathing cycle** to represent this constant motion:

 ```mermaid
 ---